icpc/ccs-specs/Contest_API.md

 | properties   | array of string | An array of supported properties that the current client has visibility to.
 The array must not be empty.
 If the array would be empty, the endpoint object should instead not be included in the endpoints array.

-This endpoint provides information about what is accessible to a specific client in a live contest, and hence will not exist in a contest archive.
+This endpoint provides information about what is accessible to a specific client in a live contest, and hence will not exist in a contest package.

 The set of properties listed must always support [referential integrity](#referential-integrity), i.e. if a property with a ID